anuffisenough/Challenge_Module_1/README.md

 -The steps outlined were meant to improve accessibility of the website by refactoring existing code to make it more logical and compatible with various technologies and browsers.

--The updates clarified and reorganized exiting code, and improved functionality where applicable (clickable links)
+-The updates added more logical semantic elements, reorganized existing stylesheet attributes, eliminated redundancies in stylesheet, and improved functionality of page where applicable (clickable links)

--This project shows that while semantic elements may not impact the view of the page, they can impact accessibility and efficiency.
+-This project shows that while semantic elements may not all impact the view of the page, they can impact accessibility.
+It also shows that code can be written more efficiently while maintaining the same functions.

 ## Usage